 Benjamin Vandewalle and P.A.R.T.S. will literally bring together the capital’s lively and international dance scene.
 A group of duos dances along a fixed route and dialogue with one another, the architecture, the passers-by, and the urban context in Brussels!
 Will you follow in the dancers’ footsteps or will you go your own way?

-Every era has its own wonders of the world: an impossible idea that then goes on to be actually built, and which is larger and more impressive than anything we have previously known.
-Mriziga weighs up two standards against one another: the built world, created to impress; and the ultimate wonder of the world: the human body itself.
+Every age has its own wonders of the world.
+An idea of the impossible that gets built anyway, bigger and more impressive than anything that preceded it.
+In 7, Radouan Mriziga juxtaposes two benchmarks: the constructed world, built to impress, and the ultimate wonder of the world, the human body itself.